proxmox/proxmox-backup/docs/administration-guide.rst

 The client tool prompts you to enter the logon password as soon as you want to access the backup server.
 The server checks your credentials and responds with a ticket that is valid for two hours.
-The client tool automatically stores that ticket and use it for further requests to this server.
+The client tool automatically stores that ticket and uses it for further requests to this server.

 You can also manually trigger this login/logout using the login and